tchou0/AccountingLedger/README.md

 ### 3. And last is Transaction class:

-This class is where I create my getters and my constructors, so I can use them in the other classes.
+This class is where I create my getters and my constructor, so I can use them in the other classes.

 #### One interesting piece of code from my project: